appliedfm/appliedfm.github.io/_posts/2021-11-14-structures_are_better_than_tuples.markdown

 This is bad:
 * Even when it all fits on one line, there's no pretty way to format it.
 Tuples are all about _pairs_, and if you have more than 2 things you care about, you're going to have a problem making the `[` and `]` look nice.
 * If we ever need to add a field to the `HorribleDisaster` type, this pattern would be obnoxious to edit.
-* This pattern is 10 lines long (in contrast to the definition of the `Pointer` structure, which is only 6 lines long.)
+* This pattern is 10 lines long (in contrast to the definition of the `Pointer` record, which is only 6 lines long.)

 Unfortunately, these challenges apply to `match ... end` patterns as well.